EsraaAlaaOmar/todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This app designed with React Hoocks
+## app
-my functions in actions folder
+with React Hoocks & functions in actions folder

 ## How to add task
 *click inside text box
 *type your task